Using Generated Projects¶

 You may invoke these commands at the root of the project:

-compiles the main application and run a test against itmake clean
+makecompiles the main applicationmake testcompiles the main application and run a test against itmake cleancleans generated files such as executable and objects

 On Windows, the projects assume MSVC; however, MinGW is supported as well:

-make CC=gcc clean
+make CC=gccmake CC=gcc testmake CC=gcc clean

 Nested Console Application Projects for C¶